AUBIN GROVE PHYSIOTHERAPY FREQUENTLY ASKED QUESTIONS

 • If you have pins and needles or numbness

-• If you would like advice on weight loss and exercise programmes
+• If you would like advice on exercise programs

 • If you experience muscle weakness or joints giving way